 - February - September 2015

-As the project director under a consulting agreement with Atlas Research in Washington, DC, assisting DC Department of Disability Services staff in completing activities for its Administration on Community Living’s No Wrong Door Planning Grant.
+As the project director under a consulting agreement with Atlas Research in Washington, DC, assisted the DC Department of Disability Services staff in completing activities for its Administration on Community Living’s No Wrong Door Planning Grant.
 Tasks include facilitating Leadership Council and Workgroup meetings and assisting with the drafting of required reports and the District’s 3-Yr No Wrong Door Implementation Plan.

 Self-directed Services Review and Recommendations - Maryland Developmental Disabilities Administration, Baltimore, MD